~ Two / Five / One ~

 'the 2 5 1 turnaround is just a wee bit sleeker way to cadence to One within the diatonic realm, encouraging an acceleration of energies that expands the boundaries in style and time ...

 Walk on up walk on down.
-Building on this aural predictability, as we advance our number of pitches from the pentatonic five to diatonic seven and head to 12, each new added pitch can add a greater sense of confidence and clarity to our motion towards a tonal destination.
-For like the pure Americana 'muddy walkdown' turnaround, that brooks no fooling around to where the thing (music) is going ... :) each of the chords of the diatonic scheme are the puzzle pieces to sequence to create and tell our stories.
+Building on aural 'blues predictability', as we advance our number of pitches from the pentatonic five to diatonic seven and further to the chromatic 12 pitches, each new added pitch along the way can add a greater sense of confidence and clarity to our motion towards a tonal destination.
+For just like the pure Americana 'Muddy walk-up / walk-down' turnaround, walking up from Two into Five leaves no doubt to aural direction, that brooks no fooling around to where the music is going, regardless of whether it resolves to a tonic or not, thus creating the ever essential 'Two / Five' vamp, that'll have been and will be filling dance floors this Saturday night, so come on out.

 "Muddy" from the 2, 5 and 1.
 All through our Americana musics, the predictability and energy of the 'muddy' lick sets in motion a super clear cadential direction to a future point of resolution in time.
 When when we combine this magic up with the '2 5 1' cadential motion powers, and its cycle of 5th's predictability of its bass line and harmonized with our three chord types, we kaboom and get a wide variety of cadential potentials that can range all through and find their places through all the styles.